cs-joy/cpp-2a/cplusplus/arrays/contemplations/README.md

 Write a program to Pass array in function in C in two ways

 ### Crux 113:
+Write a program to Smallest Missing Positive Integer

 ### Crux 114:
+Write a program to Converting a Sorted Array to Binary Tree

 ### Crux 115:

 ### References: